TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/FeatureToggles.rst

 can decide when to switch to the new feature.

-The API checks against a system-wide option array within :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['features']` which an integrator or admin can set in the :file:`LocalConfiguration.php` file.
+The API checks against a system-wide option array within :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['features']` which an integrator or admin can set in the :file:`config/system/settings.php` file.
 Both TYPO3 Core and Extensions can provide alternative functionality for a certain feature.

 Examples for features are: